TheSpaghettiDetective/obico-server/website/docs/user-guides/tunnel-app-integration.md

 ### Parameters {#parameters}

-* `app`: Required.
+- `app`: Required.
 The name of your app.
-* `printer_id`: Optional.
+- `printer_id`: Optional.
 If not provided, and the user has more than 1 printers linked to his/her Obico account, the page will list all printers for the user to choose from.
-* `success_redirect_url`: Optional.
+- `success_redirect_url`: Optional.
 If not provided, the page will be redirected to `https://app.obico.io/tunnels/succeeded/` on successful authorization.

 ### Redirect on success {#redirect-on-success}

 On a successful authorization, the page will be redirect to `{success_redirect_url}/?tunnel_endpoint=https://basic_auth_username:basic_auth_password@tunnel-domain.tunnels.app.obico.io`

-Use `https://basic_auth_username:basic_auth_password@tunnel-domain.tunnels.app.obico.io` as endpoint to connect to OctoPrint.
+Use `https://basic_auth_username:basic_auth_password@tunnel-domain.tunnels.app.obico.io` as endpoint to connect to OctoPrint/Klipper.

 This value will be designated as `TUNNEL_ENDPOINT` for the rest of this document.

 ## Special HTTP status code for tunnelled API calls {#special-http-status-code-for-tunnelled-api-calls}

-* `481`: Over free tunneling monthly cap.
+- `481`: Over free tunnel monthly data cap.
-* `482`: OctoPrint is not connected to the Obico server.
+- `482`: Obico for OctoPrint/Klipper is not connected to the Obico server.
-* `483`: OctoPrint is connected but timed out (30s)
+- `483`: Obico for OctoPrint/Klipper is connected but timed out (30s)

 ## Other HTTP status code {#other-http-status-code}

-* `401`: Unauthenticated request.
+- `401`: Unauthenticated request.
 This can be caused by:
-    * User explicitly revoked the authorization.
+  - User explicitly revoked the authorization.
-    * User deleted the printer in Obico.
+  - User deleted the printer in Obico.
-    * User account is deleted or suspended in Obico.
+  - User account is deleted or suspended in Obico.

 ## Tunnel APIs {#tunnel-apis}